Who invented the hamburger? There are many claimants, and no clear answer. We weigh the most likely contenders.

 In the Victorian era, Germany exported the idea to the world.

 They brought their cultural traditions with them, and the Hamburg Steak had a beach head in a vast new market.
-The first recorded reference is from the 1870s:
+The first recorded reference in America, is from the 1870s:

 'A 'Hamburg Steak' is simply a beef-steak, redeemed from its original roughness by being mashed into mincemeat, and then formed into a conglomerated mass, and fried.'